-Such analyses were needed for a clinical trial conducted by the University of Arkansas, where newly diagnosed multiple myeloma patients were randomized to receive two treatments, total therapy II and total therapy III (Shaughnessy et al. (2007)).
-Several biomarkers, including patients' serum beta2-microglobulin and albumin levels were collected to predict the disease status and response to treatment.
-The marginal effect of the treatment was not significant as reported by previous studies; however it was of substantial interest to investigate whether the treatment would be effective for some subset of patients as defined by these biomarkers, termed predictive biomarkers.
+Such analyses were needed for a clinical trial conducted by the University of Arkansas, where newly diagnosed multiple myeloma patients were randomized to receive two treatments, namely, total therapy II and total therapy III, respectively (Shaughnessy et al., 2007).
+Several biomarkers, including patients serum beta2-microglobulin and albumin levels were collected to predict the disease status and response to treatment.
+The marginal effect of the treatment was not significant as reported by the previous studies; however it was of substantial interest to investigate whether the treatment would be effective for some subset of patients as defined by these biomarkers, termed predictive biomarkers.
 Several existing methods are available to assess the clinical utility of predictive biomarkers.
 An ad hoc approach is to conduct survival comparisons across two biomarker-based groups.
 As the method requires dichotomization of predictive biomarkers, it does not adequately quantify the clinical utility of predictive biomarkers.
-Freidlin and Simon (2005) proposed a design that combines prospective development of a gene expressionbased classifier to select sensitive patients with a properly powered test for overall effect, but again requires dichotomization of the biomarker.
-Jiang, Freidlin, and Simon (2007) extended Freidlin and Simon's design to allow a continuous-scale biomarker by introducing a biomarker-adaptive threshold.
+Freidlin and Simon (2005) proposed a design that combines prospective development of a gene expression-based classifier to select sensitive patients with a properly powered test for overall effect, but again requires dichotomization of the biomarker.
+Jiang et al. (2007) extended Freidlin and Simon's design to allow a continuous-scale biomarker by introducing a biomarker-adaptive threshold.

-There are two limitations of Freidlin and Simon (2005) and Jiang, Freidlin, and Simon (2007).
+There are two limitations of Freidlin and Simon (2005) and Jiang et al. (2007).
 First, both methods assume that the effect of the interaction between the biomarker and the treatment is a step-function with only one jump.
 However, when the biomarker is continuous, it is most likely that the interaction continuously varies with the value of the biomarker.
 Second, both methods assume that the effect of treatment depends on only one specific biomarker.
 In practice, as in our motivating dataset, there may exist more than one biomarker that provides information for risk stratification and treatment selection.
 If the effect of the treatment does continuously depend on multiple biomarkers, then it is crucial to know how to combine the multiple biomarkers and how the effect of treatment varies with the multiple biomarkers in order to predict the treatment effect of a new subject with high accuracy.

-To address these issues, we propose a single-index varying coefficients Cox model, \$d\$ where X denotes the multiple biomarker vector, $\mathbf{Z} = (Z_1, \ldots, Z_d)'$ is the exposure variable, for example, treatment group indicator, $\beta(\cdot) = (\beta_1(\cdot), \ldots, \beta_d(\cdot))'$ is the unknown varying-coefficient function and characterizes how the effect varies with the biomarkers, and $\alpha$ is an unknown regression coefficient vector used to combine the multiple biomarkers that potentially define pathophysiology of a chronic disease, for example, disease staging and subtyping.
-If $\beta(\cdot)$ is discrete, the proposal models how each stage or subtype of disease interacts with the treatment.
-When $\beta(\cdot)$ is continuous, as in our formulation, it evaluates the impact of the disease stage or subtype on the efficacy of treatment on a continuous scale, an extension from discretization to a continuous spectrum.
+To address these issues, we propose the following single-index varying coefficients Cox model, where X denotes the multiple biomarker vector, $\mathbf{Z} = (Z_1, \dots, Z_d)'$ is the exposure variables, for example, treatment group indicator, $\beta(\cdot) = (\beta_1(\cdot), \cdots, \beta_d(\cdot))'$ are unknown varying-coefficient functions and characterize how the effect varies with the biomarkers, α is an unknown regression coefficient vector and is used to combine the multiple biomarkers that potentially defines pathophysiology of a chronic disease, for example, disease staging and subtyping.
+With the $\beta(\cdot)$ functions being discrete, the proposal models how each stage or subtype of disease interacts with the treatment.
+When $\beta(\cdot)$ is continuous as in our formulation, it is evaluating the impact of the disease stage or subtype on the efficacy of treatment on a continuous scale, an extension from discretization to a continuous spectrum.
 There are several additional advantages.
-First, $\alpha$ and $\beta(\cdot)$ can identify patients who are more likely to benefit from a given treatment and hence provide a personalized treatment strategy.
-Second, as the unknown functions $\lambda_0(\cdot)$ and $\beta(\cdot)$ are one-dimensional, the so-called curse of dimensionality is avoided.
-Finally, our model is general, encompassing many well-known models as special cases, as follows.
+First, α and $\beta(\cdot)$ can identify patients who are more likely to benefit from a given treatment and hence provides a personalized treatment strategy.
+Second, all of the unknown functions $\lambda_0(\cdot)$ and $\beta(\cdot)$ are one-dimensional, therefore, the difficulty associated with the so-called curse of dimensionality is avoided.
+Finally, our model is general, encompassing many well-known models as special cases.
+Specifically,

-$$\lambda(t) = \lambda_0(t) \exp\Big\{\sum{k=1}^a \beta_k(\alpha' \mathbf{X}) Z_k\Big\},\tag{1.1}$$
+$$\lambda(t) = \lambda_0(t) \exp\left\{\sum{k=1}^d \beta_k(\alpha' \mathbf{X}) Z_k\right\},\tag{1.1}$$